ninux1/docs/dpdk_notes.md

 Network device drivers for NICs supported in DPDK run in Linux userspace.
 They are also known as Poll Mode Drivers.
 PMD.

+Below optimization technologies/primitives are used for Intel DPDK on Intel Arch.
+1) Hugepages
+2) PreFetching/Software prefetching
+3) Intel DDIO Direct Data I/O
+4) Cache Alignment
+5) New
+6) Memory interleave
+7) pthreads and affinity
+8) NUMA
+9) Memory channel Use